 - the cost and your options for paying

 - what information they’ll give you and how often

 - when they’ll consult you and when they'll need your permission

 - the level of authority you’re giving them to manage your investments and to access your money

-- how often you’ll meet to review your financial plan's progress
+- how often you’ll meet to review the progress of your financial plan

 An adviser will also ask you to complete a questionnaire to work out how much risk you're prepared to accept to reach your goals.
 This will help them recommend suitable investments for you.

 Once you've agreed to go ahead, your financial adviser will prepare a financial plan for you.
 This is given to you at another meeting in a document called a Statement of Advice (SOA).